March 17

 St. Patrick’s Day:

 St. Patrick’s Day: Irish holy day.
-Honors a Christian who became a saint by murdering large numbers of WItches and other pagans in Ireland.
+Honors a Christian who became a saint by murdering large numbers of WItches, Druids, and other pagans in Ireland.

 Feast of Athena: